PeppeL-G/course-material/src/courses/android-development/project-work.md

 The application may also not be too simple.
 For example, creating the simplest possible all-to-all chat application synchronizing chat messages using Firestore will not be accepted.
 But often ideas like this one can quite easily be made more complex by adding functionalities to it.
 For example, in this case one could also add support for one-to-one chats, group chats, friends chat, etc.

-Describe your application by starting to write on the project report.
+Describe your application by starting to write on [the project report](static-files/project-report-template.docx).
 Especially, visualize which components your solution consists of (android device running your application + at least one other device) and how they make use of each other.
 You should especially write as much as possible for now in the Introduction chapter and the Overview chapter.

 Note that your report is a living document throughout the course.
 What you write now will most likely be changed later when you come up with ideas for improvements, so do not spend too much time on details now.
 Just write it detailed enough so the reader gets a rough understanding of everything, e.g. start out simple.
 But write it properly (sentences, upper/lower case characters, etc.), of course!

 ::: danger To the Swedish students
 Do not forget to write an entry in your diary each day you have done some work on your project.
+Do not only write about what you have done, but also write about what discussions you had, which disagreement you had, how the work was divided, how you felt about your project partners, what you think is fair/not fair etc.
 :::

 ## Part 3: Creating Mockups
+Start with this part of the Project Work when Martin Lindh has had his first lecture with you about Material Design and prototyping in Adobe XD.

 Create mockups of the graphical user interface.
 When you are done, show your mockups to a lab assistant at one of the lab sessions.
 If the lab assistant can't understand how your application will work in the end on his own jut by looking at your mockups, they or the graphical user interface is not good enough and needs to be improved.

-When your mockups are good enough for the lab assistant to understand how the application will work in the end, go to [the examiner's Doodle MeetMe page](https://doodle.com/peterlg) and suggest **multiple** (do not only suggest one) different **15 minutes** slots (do not suggest 30 minutes slots, or similar) you can meet him.
-The examiner will then get back to you once he has selected one of the slots.
-At that time, you should come to the examiner's office E3408 and present what you have written in the report so far, and what your mockups look like.
+When your mockups are good enough for the lab assistant to understand how the application will work in the end, go to [the examiner's Bookable Doodle Calendar](https://doodle.com/mm/peterlarssongreen719/android-development) and choose a meeting slot you can meet him.
+At the meeting, present what you have written in the report so far, and what your mockups look like.
 You only have 15 minutes to do this, so be sure to come prepared and present it in an efficient way.
-Before the meeting, submit the assignment [Project Work: Application Idea](https://pingpong.hj.se/courseId/22045/content.do?id=17169185) on Ping Pong with the current version of your report and your mockups.
+Before the meeting, submit the assignment [Application Idea](https://ju.instructure.com/courses/3421/assignments/12890?module_item_id=75653) on Canvas with the current version of your report and your mockups.

 The examiner will either approve or disapprove your application idea.
-If he approves it, he will approve you on the assignment Project Work: Application Idea on Ping Pong.
-If he disapproves it, you need to come back another time (use the examiner's Doodle MeetMe page again) after you have changed it according to the examiner's feedback.
-If you haven't been approved on it after the second meeting, you can still pass the project work, but the examiner won't have any more time on trying to estimate if the application you create will be advanced enough for this course until you submit the final version of it at the end of the course.
+If he approves it, he will approve you on the assignment [Application Idea](https://ju.instructure.com/courses/3421/assignments/12890?module_item_id=75653) on Canvas.
+If he disapproves it, you need to come back another time (use the examiner's Bookable Doodle Calendar again) after you have changed it according to the examiner's feedback.
+If you haven't been approved on it after the second meeting, you can still pass the project work, but the examiner won't have any more time trying to estimate if the application you create will be advanced enough for this course until you submit the final version of it at the end of the course.

 ::: tip Note!
-It may take some time before the examiner has time to see you.
+It may take some time before you manage to get a meeting with the examiner.
 If you want, you can start implementing the application (continue on next part of the project work) before the examiner has approved your application idea.
 If he disapproves it, it is most likely because your application is a bit too simple to implement, so the changes you need to do will most likely be to add (and not change existing) functionality.
 :::

 ## Part 4: Implementing the Application